terion-name/Lagrant/README.md

 **Makes an isolated local development featured environment and installs Laravel with dev-packages OR runs exisisting one.**
 ```
 Status: In development.
-95% of minimum pack ready
+Minimum pack ready.
+Addons to go
 ```
 ##Requirements
 * [Vagrant](http://www.vagrantup.com/)